9A4AM/APRS-Beacon-sender-Python/README.md

 # APRS-Beacon-sender-Python
-Python version for APRS Beacon sender
+Python version for APRS Beacon sender.

+Tested on Windows 7, binary in Release.